sunflowers in new jersey

 Atlantic City Beer and Music Festival

-This year, this is scheduled to take place on June 3rd and June 4th.
+This year, this is scheduled to take place on July 13th.
 You will need to purchase tickets beforehand which include the beer tastings, seminars, music, a souvenir glass, and a ton of other perks on-site.

 Barefoot Country Music Festival